ibm-cloud-docs/vmwaresolutions/vmonic/trbl_support.md

 ## From the IBM Cloud infrastructure customer portal

-To contact IBM Support from the {{site.data.keyword.slportal_full}}, complete the following steps:
+To contact IBM Support from the {{site.data.keyword.slportal}}, complete the following steps:

 1. Go to https://control.softlayer.com.
 2. Log in to the portal with your **IBMid** account.